Costco has a secret pricing weapon members need to know about

 That included operating its own shipping fleet during the darkest days of the covid pandemic when the company experienced supply chain problems.
 Those efforts might be the biggest step any retail chain took to control prices during that high-inflation period where the supply chain became very constrained.

-CFO Richard Galanti, who will step down from that position on March 14, explained what the warehouse club had done during its third-quarter earnings call.
+CFO Richard Galanti, who will step down from that position on March 14, explained what the warehouse club had done during its earnings call for its 2023 fiscal third quarter.

 Related: Another beloved brewery files Chapter 11 bankruptcy